Musicboard-Berlin > Funding > Scholarships > Hinterhalt Commission

 What is meant by »living and working in Berlin«?

-In the Scholarship programme, Musicboard funds exclusively musicians and bands who live and work in Berlin.
+With the Hinterhalt Commission, Musicboard funds exclusively musicians and bands who live and work in Berlin.
 In the case of bands, that means that the majority of band members live in Berlin and make their livelihood here.
 Residency and livelihood for solo acts must be established with residence permits or personal ID (front and back), and for bands with the residence permit or personal ID (front and back) of the applicant band member.
 In both cases, the nationality of the musician is irrelevant to the funding decision.
 For non-EU citizens filing an application, it is necessary in addition to the Berlin residence certificate to provide a passport that includes residence permit, duration of stay, and type of work permit.
 Please note that Berlin residence must be officially verified.
 Rent contracts etc. are not sufficient for proof of residence.
 We kindly ask you to refrain from submitting such documents containing sensitive personal data.

 I’ve just submitted another application to Musicboard.
 Can I still apply for the Hinterhalt Commission?

 In general, it is possible for musicians to be funded repeatedly and in successive periods.
 Likewise, it is possible in a single round to apply for a residency, a scholarship and a Hinterhalt Commission, although each must be applied for separately.
-The jury will evaluate all applications and, due to the high volume of applications, will generally recommend either a scholarship or a residency.
+The jury will evaluate all applications and, due to the high volume of applications, will generally recommend either a commission, a scholarship or a residency.
 Still, for many projects it is advisable to apply for several types of funding.

 What songs can I submit as music samples?
 Are demos acceptable?